SAEONData/Open-Data-Platform/develop/README.md

     flask run --host=odpidentity.localhost --port=9024

 ## Upgrading Python dependencies
-To upgrade dependencies and re-generate the `requirements.txt` file for the ODP, carry out the following steps:
+To upgrade required Python libraries and re-generate the `requirements.txt` file for the ODP, carry out the following steps:

 - Delete your local ODP virtual environment: `rm -rf .venv`
 - Create a new virtual environment, and install the ODP project, as described under